bowman2001/perplexdoc/content/doc/intro/workflow/getting-started/index.md

 ---
 author: Georg Makowski
 title: Local Installation
-description: How to install Hugo & Perplex
+description: How to install Hugo and a theme
 subtitle: false
 date: 2022-09-11T14:57:26+02:00
 weight: 30